Employment Law for Employers: 10 Mistakes That Cost Brisbane Businesses

 A restraint of trade clause is void as against public policy unless the employer can prove it is reasonable in the interests of the parties and the public.
 It must be reasonable in scope (what activities are restrained), geography (the area) and duration (how long).

-Cascading/waterfall clauses: the standard drafting technique.
-List multiple options (e.g. 24 months, 18 months, 12 months, 6 months; Australia, Queensland, Brisbane, 10km radius) and the court reads down to the most restrictive version that is reasonable.
+Cascading or waterfall clauses are the standard drafting technique.
+They list multiple options (e.g. 24 months, 18 months, 12 months, 6 months; Australia, Queensland, Brisbane, 10km radius) and the court reads down to the most restrictive version that is reasonable.

-Cost of getting this wrong: your former employee walks out with your clients and you have no enforceable restraint to stop them.
+Get this wrong and your former employee walks out with your clients and you have no enforceable restraint to stop them.

 7. Not Protecting Confidential Information